aaditunni/100DaysOfCloud/Journey/005/Readme.md

 - Try to get the Alarm to trigger an Alert state by visiting the website and generating NetworkIN.
 Wait for few minutes to see the Alarm trigger.

 ![Screenshot](https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/005/day5.4.JPG)

+- Delete the EC2 instance and the CloudWatch Alarm to cleanup.

 ## ☁️ Cloud Outcome